 Students who have a physical or mental impairment that substantially limits a major life activity can apply for accommodation according to the policies and procedures for students with disabilities.
-See "University Policies" in this catalog or contact the Director of Counseling for specific information.
+See "University Policies" in this catalog or contact the Director of Disability Accommodations Services at 817/531-7565 for specific information.